UT-Austin-RPL/amago/README.md

 Use the `CUDA_VISIBLE_DEVICES` environment variable to assign basic single-GPU examples to a specific GPU index.
 Most of the examples share a command line interface.
 Use `--help` for more information.

-### 0. **Intro to In-Context RL: Meta-Frozen Lake**
+### 0. **Intro to Meta-RL: Kshot-Frozen Lake**
 **[`00_kshot_frozen_lake.py`](examples/00_kshot_frozen_lake.py)**

 <img src="media/robot.png" alt="frozen_lake_icon" width="110" align="left"/>

-Learn more about in-context RL with help from an intuitive meta-RL problem.
+Learn more about adaptive policies with help from an intuitive meta-RL problem.
 Train an agent to adapt over multiple episodes by learning to avoid its previous mistakes.

 [Example `wandb`](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/a53gh0wy)